Barbless Hooks: A Best-Practice Guide for Better Catch and Release

 Are barbless hooks better for trout fishing?

-They are often a strong choice for trout fishing, especially when practicing catch and release.
+They are often an excellent choice for trout fishing, especially when practicing catch and release.
 Trout can be sensitive to handling stress, and barbless hooks make removal faster and less damaging.

 Should I always cut the line if a fish is deeply hooked?